project-sunbird/sunbird.org-docs/developer-docs/installation/delete_keycloak_users.md

 ---

 ## Overview
-In Keycloak, earlier the users data were stored in plain format and was vulnerable, With new changes Keycloak would point to sunbird to get user details.
-Users stored in Keycloak are obsolete and hence needs to be deleted.
-This migration scripts loads all the user from cassandra, and make a delete user call to keycloak one after another skipping the admin users.
+In Keycloak, earlier the users data is stored in plain format and is vulnerable for misuse.
+From release 1.15.0 onwards, Keycloak is customised to use user details from Sunbird learner service.
+As such, users stored in Keycloak are obsolete and hence need to be deleted.
+This migration scripts loads all the users from Cassandra, and invokes Keycloak Delete User API call for each user by skipping specified admin users.

 ## Prerequisites

 To run the migration script, ensure you have:

-1. Access to cassandra database
+1. Take a backup of PostgreSQL DB used by Keycloak
-2. A csv file with all the admin user Ids (without any headers).
+2. Access to Cassandra DB
-3. Access to Keycloak admin user details.
-It can be achieved by running below query in keycloak postgres db, create a csv by copying all user Id, Please note that in case "Download ad csv" option is used, you should remove the double quotes from all userIds.
+3. A CSV file with all the admin user IDs (without any headers) To get list of admin user IDs, run below query in Keycloak PostgreSQL DB.
+Create a CSV by copying all user ID (without double quotes).

-	SELECT urm.user_id FROM keycloak_role kr, user_role_mapping urm WHERE kr.id=urm.role_id and kr.name='admin';
+SELECT DISTINCT urm.user_id FROM keycloak_role kr, user_role_mapping urm WHERE kr.id=urm.role_id and kr.name='admin';

-4. Please refer the [Documentation](https://project-sunbird.atlassian.net/wiki/spaces/SBDES/pages/1021673496/Keycloak+User+Storage+Federation+Deployment+steps) which requires to run sql queries before running this script.
+4. Ensure [Deployment Steps for Keycloak User Federation](https://project-sunbird.atlassian.net/wiki/spaces/SBDES/pages/1021673496/Deployment+Steps+for+Keycloak+User+Federation) are performed before running this script.

 ## Configuration Parameters
 The following parameters needs to be passed as arguments for the delete keycloak user migration job